 Repair Restoration Services in Knitting and Crochet SusanDianeKerin@gmail.com

-Continue to scroll this post to carefully follow instructions for a good chat about your project.
-And, thanks in advance.
-Be sure to scroll down through the entire post for additional content – lots of material to see and learn about the processes of repairing, restoring, and refurbishing cherished pieces.
+Continue to scroll this post to follow instructions for a response to your inquiry.
+Be sure to scroll all the way down for additional content — lots of material to see and learn about the processes of repairing, restoring, and refurbishing.

 I am Susan Kerin, a nationally awarded knit and crochet designer.
 I’ve been knitting and crocheting since the age of ten.
-I have also sewn my entire life; I won a “Singer Sewing” contest at the age of twelve.
+I have also sewn my entire life, winning a “Singer Sewing” contest at the age of twelve.

 Do family cherished legacies or other special pieces need TLC restoration, refurbishment, or a simple repair?

 For several decades now (I started when I was only twelve years old — Ha!
 Liar Liar Pants on Fire).
 I have also applied my expertise in repair and restoration to heirloom and cherished pieces and all kinds — knit, crochet, and many other fabrics.
 For items that seem unable to be fixed because they might be “too far gone,” often they “CAN” be repaired and restored.
 Or, creativity takes hold and it can be transformed into something “new.”
 I’ve worked on a wide range of projects arriving on my doorstep from across our United States.

 My needlework library (scroll down further for photos) holds over 3,000 knitting and crochet books as well as publications in related genres.
 This is a cherished collection from which I study needlework history and patterns.